ASTEROID ASTROLOGY

 251Divine wisdom

 Sophia is the Greek word for wisdom, personified as a divine feminine principle in Gnostic and Christian mysticism.
-The asteroid names the kind of wisdom that arrives as illumination rather than as learning: the sudden knowing, the deep recognition of truth, the quality of contemplative insight that is not earned by study alone.
+The asteroid can be used as a reference-only prompt for contemplative insight, recognition, and the kind of knowing a reader experiences as illumination.

 Not currently computed on Augurine; mythological reference